-- 7. Almost 800 million people around the world are undernourished, 159 million children under the age of 5 are stunted and 50 million children suffer from wasting.5 Children account for more than half of the world's refugee population; wasting and stunting rates among children increase both during and in the years following a disaster.6 Women and girls are disproportionately affected by humanitarian crises: they have higher morbidity and mortality rates, and face multiple forms of violence.
+- 8. Almost 800 million people around the world are undernourished, 159 million children under the age of 5 are stunted and 50 million children suffer from wasting.8 Children account for more than half of the world's refugee population; wasting and stunting rates among children increase both during and in the years following a disaster.9 Women and girls are disproportionately affected by humanitarian crises: they have higher morbidity and mortality rates, and face multiple forms of violence.
 People in conflict-affected states are up to three times more likely to be undernourished than those living in more stable developing countries.
 Vulnerable groups such as children, refugees and IDPs, and people living with HIV or disabilities often have limited access to social protection, and many live in situations of conflict and instability.
 Lack of gender equality and women's empowerment means that women and girls are often more vulnerable in humanitarian situations, and hinders progress in all areas of sustainable development.
-In many countries, inequalities are persistent or rising, and hunger is increasingly becoming an urban challenge as well as a rural one. - 8.
-In 2014 and 2015, WFP provided direct food assistance to an average of more than 78 million people per year in 82 countries.
-Although WFP is an organization with a dual mandate, 42 percent of its funding was spent on emergency operations, 38.5 percent on early recovery activities, 6.9 percent on development activities and 7.6 percent on special operations.7 In 2014 and 2015, on average 77 percent of food transfers and 89 percent of cash-based transfers (CBTs) went to saving lives and protecting livelihoods in emergencies, in direct support of 59.5 percent of WFP's beneficiaries.
+In many countries, inequalities are persistent or rising, and hunger is increasingly becoming an urban challenge as well as a rural one. - 9.
+More than 125 million people are currently affected by humanitarian crises.7 In 2014 and 2015, WFP provided direct food assistance to an average of more than 78 million people per year in 82 countries.
+Some 42 percent of its expenditure was on emergency operations, 38.5 percent on early recovery activities, 6.9 percent on development activities and 7.6 percent on special operations.10 In 2014 and 2015, on average 77 percent of food transfers and 89 percent of cash-based transfers (CBTs) went to saving lives and protecting livelihoods in emergencies, in direct support of 59.5 percent of WFP's beneficiaries.
 This support ensured that the food security of emergency-affected populations was stabilized or improved through general distributions of food, or CBTs, which increased food consumption and dietary diversity.
-Activities were also conducted to prevent nutritional deterioration and related mortality, and to support acutely malnourished people in emergencies.
+Activities were also conducted to prevent nutritional deterioration and related mortality, and to support acutely malnourished people in emergencies. - In more stable situations, WFP supported smallholder farmers by transforming its local 10. procurement into a tool for addressing hunger, working with the Food and Agriculture Organization of the United Nations (FAO) and other partners.
+These catalytic market creation activities enabled the economic development of smallholder farmers by improving crop quality and increasing sales to WFP, and - even more importantly - to other more sustainable commercial and government buyers.
+In situations of early recovery, WFP worked to improve the food security of vulnerable communities and households by providing food or cash-based transfers, while helping local communities to rehabilitate land and (re-)build dams and wells, feeder roads and other assets.
+In diverse contexts, WFP worked to reduce vulnerable households' exposure to climate change and disasters by helping food-insecure communities prepare for, respond to and recover from climate-related disasters.
+In the last decade, almost half of WFP's emergency and recovery operations included response to climate-related disasters; in the last five years, at least 40 percent of WFP's operations included activities to reduce disaster risk.
+WFP has supported governments in building their capacity to manage disaster risk and improve food security, while investing in early warning and preparedness systems.
+WFP has also helped ensure adequate access to nutritious food for children through school meal programmes, which supported an average of about 18 million children in 64 countries in 2014 and 2015.